The Course of Time

 1I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: 2preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 3For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, 4and will turn away from listening to the truth and wander off into myths.

-took a day trip to pleasant little island-turned-state park on the Ohio River just outside Parkersburg, West Virginia.
+Recently our family took a day trip to pleasant little island-turned-state park on the Ohio River just outside Parkersburg, West Virginia.
 Blennerhassett Island has a unique history going back to Vice President Aaron Burr.
 However, what caught my attention after a short horse and buggy ride was a grove of Black Walnut trees.
 Someone clearly invested a lot of effort behind a vision of creating this picturesque grove of trees.
 In all probability, the person or group who planted this grove never lived to see their efforts fully materialize.
 Yet this beautiful, restful grove now serves as a testament to someone’s vision and diligence combined with patience and perseverance.

 Disciple-making in the context of faithful ministry requires the same mindset as planting a grove of Black Walnut trees.
 Paul encouraged Timothy to “preach the word . . . with complete patience”